 $location = "EastUS"

-Now you can able to see our Azure Resource Group in Azure is created successfully without any issues.
+Now you can see our Azure Resource Group in Azure is created successfully without any issues.

 Below are a few additional scenarios you need to be careful about to get rid of this error

-- Sometimes, If you have any parameters with space then make sure to put the parameter with double quotes.
-For example, if it is Hello Test then you should keep it like “Hello Test”.
+- Sometimes, if you have any parameters with spaces, then make sure to put the parameter with double quotes.
+For example, if it is a Hello Test, you should keep it like “Hello Test.”

-- If any of your parameters contain the underscore then put the complete parameter with “double-quotes“.
-For example, say your parameter is Hello_Test_Test then you can specify like “Hello_Test_Test”.
+- If any of your parameters contain the underscore, then put the complete parameter with “double-quotes”.
+For example, say your parameter is Hello_Test_Test, then specify “Hello_Test_Test”.

 - The ‘Get-AzResourceGroup’ command was found in the module ‘Az.
 Resources